RachelRodgers/FundulidaePhylogenomics_RNAseq/README.md

 # FundulidaePhylogenomics_RNAseq
 Scripts and files associated with "Phylogenomic analysis of Fundulidae (Teleostei: Cyprinodontiformes) using RNA-sequencing Data"

 The scripts and steps listed below correspond to the data analysis pipeline used for the phylogenomic analysis of 16 Fundulidae species as described in article listed above.
+The scripts and instructions here are the materials used to generate the 16 ingroup/4 outgroup species supermatrix that was used from phylogenomic analysis from the raw RNA-sequencing data.
 Please note that the scripts are configured to run specific computer systems, as they contain many hard-coded paths and appear just as they were written for analysis.
-These scripts are intended to provide information about how the analyses were performed but need further updating to be easily re-runnable on other computing systems.
+These scripts are intended to provide information about how the supermatrix was constructed but all scripts need modifications to be easily re-runnable on other computing systems.

 ## 1. Trimming and Filtering
-**fundulus_trimmer.pl**

-fundulus_trimmer.pl was run on raw sequence files within the RNAseq directory.
+**fundulus_trimmer.pl** was run on raw sequence files.
 Data were quality trimmed and filtered with [Trimmomatic v0.33](http://www.usadellab.org/cms/?page=trimmomatic "Trimmomatic") to remove adaptor sequences, low-quality bases (Phred <5) and low-quality reads (Phred <5).
 Reads were removed from the data set if fewer than 25 base pairs remained after all trimming steps were completed.
-Output files were directed to rnaseqOutput directory.

 ## 2. Group and Concatenate Trimmed Read Files by Sample
-**Group_Trimmed_Species.sh**

-**Concatenate_Sorted_Groups.sh**

-Trimmed read files from the rnaseqOutput directory were grouped by species using Group_Trimmed_Species.sh.
-Individual sample files were then concatenated into single R1 and R2 fastq files using the script Concatenate_Sorted_Groups.sh.
-Concatenated species were placed in the Concatenated_Individuals directory.
+Trimmed read files were grouped by species using **Group_Trimmed_Species.sh**.
+Individual sample files were then concatenated into single R1 and R2 fastq files using the script **Concatenate_Sorted_Groups.sh**.
 Every species contained more than one sample.

 ## 3. Select Individual Samples with Highest Number of Reads
-**Names_and_Counts.sh**

-The number of reads for each sample's R1 file was counted and output into a plain text file.
+The number of reads for each sample's R1 file was counted and output into a plain text file with the script **Names_and_Counts.sh**.
 The one sample per species with the highest number of reads was selected for further analysis.

-## 4. *de novo* Assembly of Transcripts using Trinity
+## 4. *de novo* Assembly of Transcripts and Identification of Candidate Coding Regions

-*de novo* assembly of transcripts was performed on the individual samples selected in step 3.
+*de novo* assembly of transcripts was performed with [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki "Trinity") release r2014-07-17 on the individual samples selected in step 3.
 Each assembly job was submitted to the [SIUC BigDog Cluster](http://oit.siu.edu/rcc/bigdog/ "SIUE BigDog High Performance Computing Cluster") via command line with the following parameters:
 ```bash
 Trinity.pl \
 --seqType fq \